The Science of Scalp Balance: A Complete Guide to Managing Seborrheic Dermatitis

 3

-Immune dysregulation — the inflammatory response to Malassezia oleic acid involves Th1, Th17, Th2, and Th22 immune pathways.
-In people with SD, this immune response is dysregulated — it overreacts to normal Malassezia presence, producing excessive inflammation.
-This immune component explains why SD flares with stress (cortisol disrupts immune regulation), in immunocompromised individuals (HIV patients have significantly higher SD prevalence), and in people with neurological conditions (Parkinson's disease has documented SD association)
+Immune dysregulation — the inflammatory response to Malassezia metabolites involves several immune pathways.
+In people with SD this response is dysregulated, overreacting to normal Malassezia presence and producing excessive inflammation.
+This immune component is why SD flares with stress, and why it is more prevalent and more severe in immunocompromised individuals and in people with certain neurological conditions

 4

-Skin barrier dysfunction — the scalp's acid mantle and lipid barrier layer serve as the first line of defense against Malassezia penetration.
-When the barrier is compromised — by aggressive shampoos, environmental stress, or the inflammatory process itself — Malassezia and its metabolites penetrate more easily, amplifying the immune response and the inflammatory cycle.
-Many OTC antifungal shampoos worsen barrier function through their stripping pH and surfactant load
+Skin barrier dysfunction — the scalp's acid mantle and lipid barrier are the first line of defense against Malassezia metabolites.
+When the barrier is compromised — by aggressive shampoos, environmental stress, or the inflammatory process itself — those metabolites penetrate more easily, amplifying the immune response and the cycle.
+Many OTC antifungal shampoos worsen barrier function through their pH and surfactant load

 3. Symptoms — What Seborrheic Dermatitis Looks and Feels Like

-SD presents differently depending on the affected area, the patient's skin type, and the severity of the condition.
-Recognizing the clinical presentation helps distinguish it from psoriasis, dry scalp, and atopic dermatitis — which require fundamentally different treatments.
+SD presents differently depending on the affected area, skin type, and severity.
+Recognizing the presentation helps distinguish it from psoriasis, dry scalp, and atopic dermatitis — which need fundamentally different treatment.

 On the scalp